 Related Posts

-Glass Partitions are a worthier choice for several reasons.
+Glass Partitions are a worthwhile choice for several reasons.
 Not only can glass maximize the use of space, increase productivity and boost staff well-being, it can also make for a greener build.

-Glass is one of the most sustainable materials around.
-It’s fully recyclable and can be used over and over again without a drop in quality.
+Glass and aluminum are two of the most sustainable materials around.
+They’re fully recyclable and can be used over and over again without a drop in quality.

 The amount of waste produced during the manufacture of glass is low and most of the waste can be collected, remelted and used to produce new glass.